 AFF highlighted in several reports that one return journey per year placed an unaffordable burden on parents, particularly as university accommodation is often only available during term times and we are delighted that this issue has been resolved.

 Further information can be found in JSP 752 on the Gov.uk website, the Defence Intranet or from unit admin staff.

-To speak to AFF about SCV flights, please contact the Education and Childcare Specialist at firstname.lastname@example.orgBack to top
+To speak to AFF about SCV flights, please contact the Money & Allowances Specialist at email@example.comBack to top

-UK NARIC is the national agency that is responsible for providing information and expert advice on overseas qualifications.
-Service children may have these qualifications if they have studied for exams at international schools overseas where there is no MOD Schools available.
+UK ENIC is the national agency that is responsible for providing information and expert advice on overseas qualifications.
+Service children may have these qualifications if they have studied for exams at international schools overseas where there are no MOD Schools available.

-If this applies to you, first contact CEAS for advice.
+If this applies to you, first contact UK Education Advisory Team (UK EAT) – formerly CEAS for advice.

-If you have found yourself in this situation, please email email@example.com as AFF would like to monitor this.Back to top
+If you have found yourself in this situation, please email firstname.lastname@example.org and let us know.

 “AFF - just a thank you for all that you do!!”

 “Thank you so much Army Families Federation!”Find out more